jameshgrn/jameshgrn.github.io/index.md

 ### Update
+- I will be attending AGU 2021 in New Orleans!
-I've started my Ph.D work at Indiana University with Professor Doug Edmonds.
+- I've started my Ph.D work at Indiana University with Professor Doug Edmonds.

 ### Sedimentology
 [Master's Project | The Supply-Generated Sequence: A New Sequence-Stratigraphic Model for Fluvio-Lacustrine Deposits](/Uinta)